 This homemade sugar-free nut butter with added seeds is just packed with goodness, has only 3 ingredients and no sugar at all.
 Way better than any peanut butter from a jar!

 I have a confession to make ladies, I am an addict.
-An all-out addict to the consuming drug that is peanut butter.
+An all-out addict to the consuming drug that is peanut butter, or any nut butter for that matter.
 It has been this way since I was a teenager.